nedrysoft/dmgee/contributing.md

 ## Include Guards

-All include files should have an include guard to prevent the file being included more than once.
+All include files should have an include guard to prevent the file from being included more than once.

 ```c++
 #ifndef NEDRYSOFT_RIBBONPUSHBUTTON_H